coder/coder/docs/tutorials/best-practices/speed-up-templates.md

    coder templates push <template>
    ```

-This will bundle up your template and the lock file and upload it to Coder.
+This bundles up your template and the lock file and uploads it to Coder.
 The
 next time the template is used, Terraform will attempt to cache the specific
 provider versions.